Born in Flames: Cast

-This film marks the first screen appearance of Eric Bogosian.
-He plays a technician at a TV station who is forced at gunpoint to run a videotape on the network feed.
+Born in Flames marks the first screen appearance of Eric Bogosian; he plays a technician at a TV station who is forced at gunpoint to run a videotape on the network feed.
 The movie also features a rare acting appearance by Academy Award-winning film director Kathryn Bigelow.
-Story contributor Ed Bowes portrays the head of the socialist newspaper that ultimately fires the female journalists.
+Story contributor and cinematographer Ed Bowes portrays the editor of the socialist newspaper that ultimately fires the female journalists.